 Along Via Trionfale, near the Church of Santa Maria del Rosario (1650), you can access Parco Mellini, the naturalistic area that leads you to the top of Monte Mario mount that dominates the Tiber valley.

 The area was inhabited since prehistoric times, and in the Roman era, it was occupied by numerous residential villas.
-During the Middle Ages, it was covered with vineyards and kitchen gardens, while from the Renaissance, given its dominant position over the city, it was chosen by noble families as a place of residence.
-In the park, in fact, there are several historic villas like the Renaissance Villa Madama, now the representative office of the Presidency of the Council of Ministers and the Ministry of Foreign Affairs, the 15th-century Villa Mellini, and Villa Mazzanti, headquarters of the Regional Authority of Roma Natura, and the 15th-century Villa Mellini, largely revised in the 19th century.
+During the Middle Ages, it was covered with vineyards and gardens, while from the Renaissance, given its dominant position over the city, it housed noble villas, such as the Renaissance Villa Madama, now the representative office of the Presidency of the Council of Ministers and the Ministry of Foreign Affairs, Villa Mazzanti, headquarters of the Regional Authority of Roma Natura, and the 15th-century Villa Mellini, largely revised in the 19th century.

 The park is panoramic and of great naturalistic richness and hosts numerous plant species: Mediterranean wood, holm oaks, cork oaks, hornbeams, maples, hazelnuts, linden, and dogwood.
 White poplars in the more humid areas.
 Among the animals, the dormouse and the wild mouse, and several species of birds: the kite, the gray heron, the peregrine falcon, the hoopoe, and the kestrel.
 The area is also a marine fossil deposit: some of them are kept in paleontological museums around the world.

 In recent times some paths have been opened from which you can enjoy exciting panoramic views while walking in the green.
 From the belvedere, also known as Vialetto degli Innamorati, the landscape is infinite: the view goes as far as the Colli Albani.
 In the front, instead, you can appreciate modern Rome, with the Flaminio district and part of the Foro Italico.